operating-systems security malware

 Trojan Horse

-A program that appears to have a useful or desired function but contains hidden malicious code.
-It is often downloaded voluntarily by the user.
+Program appearing useful but containing hidden malicious code.
+Often downloaded voluntarily by the user.

 Logic Bomb